 New songs aren’t always ones we would choose ourselves, but they bring the kind of praise God uses most.

 So, join with me.
 Take a few moments and check the spiritual temperature of your heart.
+Once you have your mind clear, think about all those people who are struggling due to Covid 19 and if you can, be part of a coronavirus fundraising to help them out!

 Where do you want to be spiritually when this is over regardless of how it ends?